sbarthol/space-bash/README.md

 1) A [.pixil file](assets.pixil) is drawn on [pixilart.com](https://www.pixilart.com/draw)
 2) The file is exported to a [.png file](assets.png) on the website
 3) The asset pipeline will read the RGBA pixels of the png file
 4) The tiles memory is arranged according to the pixels of the png file.
-The palette table is populated automatically and optimited (e.g. if two tiles can be drawn with the same palette, then only one palette is used).
+The palette table is populated automatically and optimised (e.g. if two tiles can be drawn with the same palette, then only one palette is used).
 A mapping from tile index to palette index is produced.
 4) The background is tiled and the sprites are generated using the tile-to-palette mapping.

 How To Play: